-- To develop specific and advanced knowledge and understanding of key aspects of the culture and society you study and to enable you to 'read' and interpret different cultural traditions. - To enable you to become a highly proficient linguist in at least one foreign language. - To enable you to develop analytical, research and personal skills relevant to a range of careers and professions, including those for which languages are a key requirement - To enable you to include different disciplinary pathways in your Modern Languages degree and to provide you with distinctive, stimulating and coherent patterns of learning.
+- To develop specific and advanced knowledge and understanding of key aspects of the culture and society you study and to enable you to 'read' and interpret different cultural traditions. - To enable you to become a highly proficient linguist in at least one foreign language. - To enable you to develop analytical, research and personal skills relevant to a range of careers and professions,

-- To provide you with a programme of study which is responsive to changes in the potential of Modern Languages studies and the needs of students and employers. - To provide experience and opportunity for developing a range of transferable skills. - To achieve an appropriate balance between supporting your learning and ensuring that you develop the range of skills needed to become an independent learner.
+- To enable you to include different disciplinary pathways in your Modern Languages degree and to provide you with distinctive, stimulating and coherent patterns of learning. - To provide you with a programme of study which is responsive to changes in the potential of Modern Languages studies and the needs of students and employers. - To provide experience and opportunity for developing a range of transferable skills. - To achieve an appropriate balance between supporting your learning and ensuring that you develop the range of skills needed to become an independent learner.